jtPerceval/jtkicker/README.md

 # Acknowledgement

-This development has been possible thanks to the board donated by yeahbuddy and the following patrons:
+This development has been possible thanks to the board donated by Brian Schinzel and the following patrons:

 Adam Leslie          Adam Small           Adam Zorzin          Adrian Labastida
 Alan Shurvinton      Alda Alesio          Alexander Lash       Alexander Upton